-They help you control the flow of a bottle’s pour and more accurately measure what you’re free pouring.
-All in all, they help speed up the drink making process.
+They help you control the flow of a bottle’s pour and measure what you’re free pouring more accurately.
+All in all, speed-pourers help speed up the drink-making process.

 Almost every bartender on the planet uses a Boston shaker as their preferred shaking tool.
-They’re fast, easy to use, easy to strain, they can used as a substitute ice scooper, and they double up as a mixing vessel for stirred cocktails.
+They’re fast, easy to use, easy to strain, they can be used as a substitute ice scooper, and they double up as a mixing vessel for stirred cocktails.

 Even the good ones.

-Non-Essential ‘Luxury’ Items
+Non-Essential Luxury Items

-I’ve listed this item as optional because you can get away with using your Boston shaker for stirring instead, but this would be the first ‘luxury’ item I would add to my bar equipment kit.
+I’ve listed this item as optional because you can get away with using your Boston shaker for stirring instead, but this would be the first luxury item I would add to my bar equipment kit.

 They’re good to have, it will make your cocktail game look more professional, and they are better for straining stirred drinks (that only have liquid in them, of course).

+In some states, bar tongs are legally required and not optional.
 The reason being is that bar tongs are more hygienic than using your fingers to drop in a garnish, an ice cube, or squeeze a lime wedge into a drink.

 With that being said, most bartenders still use their hands.
 If they’re washing their hands regularly enough and they’re not doing anything disgusting with them (like licking them), that’s ok in my books.

-Besides, I doubt you’ll want to use bar tongs at home which is why I’ve listed this as an optional item.
+Besides, I doubt you’ll want to use bar tongs at home, which is why I’ve listed this as an optional item.

 Unless you’re getting into more advanced mixology, you probably won’t need a zester.
-A zester is great for grating items like nutmeg, chocolate, or fine lemon zests on top of a cocktail, but you can get away without applying these finishing touches.
+A zester is excellent for grating items like nutmeg, chocolate, or fine lemon zests on top of a cocktail, but you can get away without applying these finishing touches.

-That’s why it’s an optional ‘luxury’ bar tool.
+That’s why it’s an optional luxury bar tool.

-If you choose to invest in one, the chances are you’ll use the channel more often than the zester.
+If you choose to invest in one, then chances are you’ll use the channel more often than the zester.
 The channel is great for creating beautiful spiral citrus peels that you can see in the photo above.